dansgithubuser/dlal/README.md

 The benefit of being cross-platform is that as underlying systems change, dlal remains capable of taking whatever best suits it.
 So far this is loosely enforced.
-I've had luck on Windows 7 with ASIO and OSX 10.9, and trouble on Trusty Tahr.
+I've had luck on Windows 10 and OSX 10.9, and trouble on Trusty Tahr.

 dlal is conservative in its dependencies.
 C++11, Python (2 or 3), and cmake are used to build.
 Audio is built on PortAudio.
-SFML is used for keyboard input and video output. dyad is used for networking.
-RtMidi is used for midi.
 As much as possible, dependencies are kept in-repo and reasonable errors should pop up if a requirement isn't met.
 Despite this, build scripts should be flexible enough to use out-of-repo versions of dependencies.